slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Happiness is inside you, not with another person.'*

-How to improve reality?
+HINT: How to improve reality?
 Act, be patient and break long term goals into smaller ones so you can enjoy the journey.

 > *'A pessimist sees a difficulty in every opportunity.
 An optimist sees an opportunity in every difficulty.'*